Department of Labor Logo United States Department of Labor

 Bill and account collectors

 Most bill and account collectors work full time.
-Some collectors work flexible schedules, often calling people on weekends or during the evenings as they learn the best times to call.
+Some work shifts that include weekends or evenings.

 Job Outlook About this section